-It is our heartfelt honor to donate all profits of this book to the Potato Soup Foundation and the Alzheimer’s Association.
+It is our heartfelt honor to donate any profits from this book to the Potato Soup Foundation and the Alzheimer’s Association.

 Potato Soup Foundation

 When Dwayne Clark was a boy, there was a time when he and his working mother had no money and no food.
 This forced the two to live off potatoes, which they made into potato soup for a week.
 This experience was life changing for Dwayne and gave him the drive to create a thriving senior living company known as Aegis Living.

 During this hardship week, Dwayne and his mother would try to avoid their current desperate situation by dreaming about what Dwayne would be when he grew up.
 Dwayne was a dreamer with all kinds of grand ideas.
 But that week his mother said something to him that would stick with him for the rest of his life, “Dwayne, no matter what you do, don’t ever forget where you came from, and don’t ever forget that you had to eat potato soup for a week.”

 To donate visit: www.potatosoupfoundation.org